HuggingGraph: Understanding the Supply Chain of LLM Ecosystem: Experiment and Finding

 \update{To validate {\name}’s generalizability beyond Hugging Face, we applied our pipeline to another AI platform, Kaggle~\cite{bojer2021kaggle}.
-As of July 25, 2025, Kaggle hosts 470 base and task-specific models with 3,146 variants and approximately 502K datasets.
+As of July 25, 2025, Kaggle hosts 470 base models, 3,146 task-specific models, and $\sim$502K datasets.
 Using Kaggle's kernel and dataset APIs, we collected 2,640 models and 105,867 datasets.
-This significant gap is due to lack of the models' and datasets' metadata.
+This significant gap is due to a lack of models' and datasets' metadata.
 Of the datasets retrieved ($\sim$105K), only 137 datasets were included in our graph, as most lacked standardized documentation or traceable links to models.
 Many are standalone, poorly described, or lack contextual information, a challenge also observed on Hugging Face.}